AvNav Navigation Page

 1. Unlock Chart (if on)

-3. Move chart until your target is below the center (cross), use zoom if necessary
+3. Move chart until your target is below the center (crosshair), use zoom if necessary

 4. LockMarker (start navigation)